 Rechenplanfertigung

-Noam Chomsky is awarded a Ph.D. in linguistics and accepts a teaching post at MIT.
-MIT does not have a linguistics department and Chomsky is free to teach his own approach.
-Chomksy's linguistics course is highly original and very mathematical.
+Noam Chomsky earns his PhD at the University of Pennsylvania.
+His teacher, Zelig Harris, is a prominent Bloomfieldian, and Chomsky's early work is thought to be in the Bloomfield school.[31]
+That same year Chomsky accepts a teaching post at MIT.
+MIT does not have a linguistics department, and Chomsky is free to teach his own (highly original and very mathematical) approach to linguistics.

 At Purdue, a team including Alan Perlis and Joseph Smith begins work on the IT compiler[23].